iterative/dvc/README.rst

 |PyPI| |Packages| |Brew| |Conda| |Choco| |Snap|

 |
+``**Point:** Animated Video explaining key features can be added here.
+You tube link can be inserted here.
+This makes readers to know the things better as visuals makes the things very simple.
+Same also holds for **Quick start section**, **Installation**.
+Even a seperate blog link can be added in the **Comparison to related technologies** which makes the documentation looks more better.
+Along with citation any reference to work can be added which helped in creating the ReadMe file.
+This is what I observed.
+Hope small change can bring more progress.``

 **Data Version Control** or **DVC** is an **open-source** tool for data science and machine learning projects.
 Key features: